gael-close/quarto-tech-memo/README.md

 # Quarto Tech Memo

+> See [the companion medium article](https://medium.com/@gcl-75380/formatting-technical-memos-with-quarto-89b2d3583060) for more background.

 This is a [quarto extension](https://quarto.org/) to create brief technical memos in PDF with the modern and ⚡fast Typst engine (built into Quarto).
 The memo style provides a professional single-column PDF layout